pkesist/buildpal/Documentation/quickstart.rst

 On each slave on the network do the following:

-* Grab the installer from SourceForge.
-* Install it.
+* Install BuildPal.
 This will create 'BuildPal Server' shortcut on your desktop.
 * Run the shortcut.

 .. note: